Extending the MultiLA software platform

 You should create a new learning application according to the chapter “Creating learning applications”.
 You must however make sure that you install the learnrextra package from the local path that you used in “learnrextra R package setup.”
 For example, when you cloned the learnrextra package in the directory multila/learnrextra and create a new learning application under multila/apps/myapp, then you should install learnrextra in the learning application myapp via renv::install("../../learnrextra") so that it uses a relative path that points to multila/learnrextra.

 After creating a basic version of your new learning app, you should try out that the tracking works locally on your machine.
 First, make sure that the web API is up and running on port 8000.
 Then, register a new learning application along with an application configuration and an application session.
 This learning application will be launched locally on your machine and will be running on http://localhost:8001/.
-Details on how to register an application are explained in the section “Registering a learning application with the MultiLA administration backend.”
+Details on how to register an application are explained in the section “Learning application deployment and registration.”

 Next, make sure that the local web API endpoint is also set as target API server in the learning application’s frontmatter as apiserver: http://localhost:8000/ (see “Frontmatter options”).
 Then, start your learning application locally on the fixed port 8001 (by default RStudio will always use a different free port).
 You can do so by running the following command in R: